timothyhull/breadpool-champs-app/docs/game_video_clips.md

 ## Video Example #14

-??? video "Use of Slow, Clear, and Visible Hand Signals (Second Example) :material-cursor-default-click:"
+??? video "Use of Slow, Clear, and Visible Hand Signals #2 :material-cursor-default-click:"

     === "Overview :material-cursor-default-click:"